Health Assured large logo

 Day one rights

 Another promise is that they want to remove the qualifying period for employees and workers to receive basic rights, such as unfair dismissal, sick pay, and parental leave.
 Meaning this will be available from day one.
-There will be flexibility to dismiss employees using the probation period.
+There will be flexibility to dismiss employees during the probation period.

 Flexible working